Spinach Tiger

 True Food Kitchen Copycat Butternut Squash Soup from Spinach Tiger

-I’ve made butternut squash soup here before made with roasted apples, and that’s quite delicious, but this his version, inspired by True Food Kitchen has become my new favorite.
+I’ve made butternut squash soup here before made with roasted apples, and that’s quite delicious, but this this version, inspired by True Food Kitchen has become my new favorite.
 The chef, at the time, gave me the recipe for the soup.
 I lost it, so I went back and ordered the soup again, taking in every bite, and memorizing the flavor.

 True Food Kitchen Copycat Butternut Squash Soup from Spinach Tiger